 What Types of Assets Have a High Liquidity?

-Real estate, on the other hand, is a highly illiquid asset because there are many legal formalities around its exchange that take time to process.
-Precious metals are also considered highly liquid, while most forms of business equipment are not, although they may be more liquid than real estate.
+Real estate, on the other hand, is a highly illiquid asset.
+Precious metals are also highly liquid, while most forms of business equipment are not, although they may be more liquid than real estate.
 Inventory is fairly liquid, while human capital is not…at least immediately.

-Aside from cash, the liquidity of your business will be determined by what type of business you run.
+Aside from cash, your business liquidity depends on what type of business you run.
 If your business involves buying and selling gold, your business has a degree of liquidity.
 If your business involves preparing tax returns, it probably has a low degree of liquidity, unless the business also owns a stock portfolio with high trade volume in addition to its cash reserves.

 How Do You Assess Business Liquidity?